adrientremblay/RayCaster/GDD.md

 differentiate with its ambience and story.

 The horror of the game is influenced by my own experience of dreaming of my own dead father as if he was alive, then waking up and realizing he is dead again.
+The central theme of the game is this horror of reliving loss and fantasizing about things that are lost.

+The story of the game takes the protagonist through different things that he longs for in his life that he has lost.
+In confronting each of these different things, the player has chooses how to cope.
+Either to A) wake up, B) believe, C) destroys.

+Based on the majority of their actions there are three endings: A) wakes up, B) sleeps forever (dies), C) wakes up but has forgotten everything.

 ### Target Audience
 The target audience are people who are into horror games such as *Amnesia the Dark Descent*